What you don't know about meditation could hurt you.

 As we gradually process trauma, we become closer to the Kingdom which is in the present moment, right here right now, obscured by layers and layers of unprocessed trauma stored in the body.

 Any attempt to ignore the body, where body memories and their emotions are stored, is a form of spiritual bypassing.
 It is escapism.
+Many spiritual schools skip all emotional work and focus on bliss and Dr. Peter Levine beautifully calls it "bliss bypass".

 We think we can ignore the body memories and all of their emotions and somehow without dealing with emotional pains, somehow be healed.
 This is a dangerous concept that trips up many gurus.
 Many of them are not willing to own their dark side (shadow) and only focus on the light; as a result, they become imbalanced and may act out by exploiting people through sex, money, and power.
 A person who is in an abusive relationship and meditates to calm the mind is escaping dealing with the real issues and then by stopping the abuse.
 We can use anything to spiritually bypass, and most of us do it to some extent when life gets hard.